L-S-SHOE! Tigers top No. 6 Florida thanks to flying cleat, long field goal - The Vicksburg Post

 L-S-SHOE!
 Tigers top No. 6 Florida thanks to flying cleat, long field goal

-GAINESVILLE, Fla.
-(AP) — Kyle Trask and No. 6 Florida look nowhere near ready for top-ranked Alabama.

-Max Johnson threw three touchdown passes in his first college start, Cade York kicked a 57-yard field goal with 23 seconds remaining and reigning national champion LSU stunned the Gators 37-34 on a cool and foggy Saturday night in the Swamp.
+Max Johnson threw three touchdown passes in his first college start, York delivered the kick of his life with 23 seconds remaining and reigning national champion LSU stunned No. 6 Florida 37-34 on a cool and foggy Saturday night in the Swamp.

-York drilled his kick through the dense fog and the uprights after an unsportsmanlike conduct penalty against Florida senior Marco Wilson, who threw an opponent’s shoe.
-Wilson tossed it after a third-down stop that would have forced LSU to punt.
-Instead, the Tigers got a first down and then moved into York’s range.
+York drilled his kick through the eerie elements and the uprights after an unsportsmanlike conduct penalty against Florida’s Wilson, who threw tight end Kole Taylor’s size 14 shoe following a third-down stop.
+LSU would have punted.
+Instead, the Tigers got a first down and moved into York’s long-distance range.

+“I don’t think I’ve ever been in a game where an opponent threw a shoe, to be honest with you,” LSU coach Ed Orgeron said.

+Not many have.
+The kick was a rarity, too, especially since York could barely see the goal posts.

 The Gators (8-2) had a final shot, and Trask got them in position to tie.
 But Evan McPherson was wide left from 51 yards on the final play.
 LSU (4-5) celebrated wildly all over the field.